r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 output: html_document
 ---

-# Howto: UTF-8 as native encoding in R on Windows

 For UTF-8 as native encoding on Windows, we need a new compiler toolchain using UCRT as C runtime and we have to rebuild all native code with it: R, packages with native code and libraries used by those.
 Some of that code